Chuck McDermott: 1980s

 McDermott toured in the United States and the Canadian province of Quebec in the 1980s with his new band, The Chuck McDermott Band.
 While in Canada, the group contributed two songs that were featured in the soundtrack of Robert Clouse's horror film The Rats (known in America as Deadly Eyes).
 One of these songs, a slow romantic rock song titled "So Right", was later featured on the B-side of McDermott's album The Turning Of The Wheel, which was released in 1986.
-The other song featured in the film, a faster party rock song titled "Lolita", was never released on any commercially available album and is considered lost media.
+The other song featured in the film, a faster party rock song titled "Lolita", was never released on any commercially available album.
 The only known existing version of the song is that which is featured in a scene of The Rats, during which the film's characters speak heavily over it.

 Alongside McDermott's contributions to The Rats soundtrack, he also began collaborating extensively in the 1980s with fellow musician John Stewart.
 They released an album together, titled Blondes, that was released in 1982 by Polydor.
 The album was praised by Billboard for its innovative style.